Don't use AJAX for personalised content

 - Is there one extra request for personalised content or multiple?

-- How do you organise your scripts for this?
+- How do we organise partials?

 2. Some people will have a broken experience